BetterCodeBetterScience/book/book/workflows.md

 We can run the entire workflow by simply running `make all`.
 We could also take advantage of another feature of `make`: it only triggers the action if a file with the name of the action doesn't exist.
 Thus, if the command was `make results/output.txt`, then the action would only be triggered if the file does not exist.
 This is why we had to put the `.PHONY` command in the makefile above: it's telling `make` that those are not meant to be interpreted as file names, but rather as commands, so that they will be run even if files named "all" or "clean" exist.

 For a very simple workflow `make` can be useful, but we will see below why this wouldn't be sufficient for a complex workflow.
 For those workflows we could either build our own more complex workflow management system, or we could use an existing software tool that is built to manage workflow execution, known as a *workflow engine*.
-Later in the chapter I will show an example of a purpose-built workflow management system, but for this first example we will now turn to a general-purpose workflow engine.
+In general I prefer to use an existing solution unless it doesn't solve my problem, so we will now turn to discussing packages for workflow management.

 ### Using a workflow engine